pa4080/cron-gui-launcher/README_Install_DE_16.04.md

 		sudo apt update
 		sudo apt install lxqt lxqt-session* openbox

-	It is possible, when you log into LXQt, to be asked to set default session mannager - choose `open` (`/usr/bin/openbox`).
-Recovery from wrong sesion manager: establish `ssh -X` connection, run `lxqt-config-session` and change the session manager.
+	It is possible, when you log into LXQt, to be asked to set default session manager - choose `open` (`/usr/bin/openbox`).
+Recovery from wrong session manager: establish `ssh -X` connection, run `lxqt-config-session` and change the session manager.

 - Uninstall: